Oregon vacation rental tax guide

-I have been offering short-term rentals without collecting lodging tax.
+I’ve been offering short-term rentals without collecting lodging tax.
 What options do I have?

-If you’re already operating a short-term rental but are not collecting short-term rental taxes, you may be in violation of Oregon tax laws.
+If you’re already operating a short-term rental but not collecting short-term rental taxes, you may be in violation of Oregon tax laws.
 Take the time to review your legal responsibility (with a tax professional, if necessary) and understand the risk of continuing to not collect tax.

 Short-term rental hosts in Oregon may be able to take advantage of a voluntary disclosure agreement (VDA).
 A VDA offers an opportunity for hosts to proactively disclose prior period tax liabilities in accordance with a binding agreement with the Oregon Department of Revenue.
 VDAs are offered to encourage cooperation with state tax laws and may result in some or all penalty and interest payments being waived.

-Are there options for outsourcing transient occupancy tax filing?
+Are there options for outsourcing lodging tax filing?

 Yes.
 Numerous short-term rental hosts in Oregon file several state and local lodging tax returns every year.
 For many, filing solutions such as MyLodgeTax can relieve this burden.